 What Are the Review Times?

 Permits that do not require a plan review (Roofing, Residential Plumbing, Electrical and Mechanical) are typically issued within 1 business day of a complete application being submitted.
-Most residential projects under $30,000 can be reviewed over the counter at the building counter on the second floor at City Hall.
 Major projects like New Single Family and Commercial require a plan review and can take 4-6 weeks to complete the first plan review.

 What Do Permits Cost?

 Fees are variable.
 Permit fees vary by project type.
 Typically, you can expect to pay (1) a permit fee, (2) use tax, and (3) a plan review fee if required.
 Permit fees can be estimated using our online calculator.

 Use tax is a tax that is assessed in lieu of sales tax.
 The Arvada use tax rate is the same as the sales tax rate, 3.46%.
 Building use tax is assessed on construction materials that are used in Arvada.
 The revenues from building use tax are utilized to fund additional city services related to construction growth.

 The tax is computed on the total value of the project.
 The construction project valuation is based on statistical data relating to costs of similar projects or the actual contract price of a project.
 Although an individual may conduct the construction work themselves and may obtain materials at a discount or no cost to the project still results in increased value to the improvements.
 Consequently, use tax is calculated on the greater of the calculated or contract values.

 The building permit fee and Use Tax are based on the total value of construction.
 Use the Permit Fee Table to generate your fee.
 Use Tax is 58% of the job value multiplied by 3.46%.